Leroy Cudjoe: Yorkshire

 He was selected to play for Yorkshire Academy in the fixture against Lancashire Academy in the 2005 season.

 England Academy

-This fixture is often seen as a trial game for the full England Academy team and although he initially made the England training squad, Leroy missed out on a place in the final England squad.
+This fixture is often seen as a trial game and a test for the players to get onto the England Academy team and although he initially made the England training squad, Leroy missed out on a place in the final England squad.

 England

 He played his first match for England in the 2010 Four Nations tournament.

 He played for England in the 2013 Rugby League World Cup.